sarahciston/codingcare/posts/0critintro.md

 <!-- Broadly these have been called data subjects.
 For clarity, I distinguish between data subjects, whose information is captured in datasets that train machine learning models, and data subjectees, who are interpellated by and bear the impact of those models when implemented as part of AI systems.
 We are all the sovereign Data State's subjects, and we are all subject to its gaze as data subjectees.  -->

+>"If race as we know it is an “algorithm” inherited from the age of Enlightenment, reprogramming its function from inheritance (a form of destiny) to insurrection provides the possibility of new formulations."
+Coleman Race as a technology

+@berlantCommonsInfrastructuresTroubling2016
+  - >"holds in suspicion the prestige the commons concept has attained in the US and theory-cosmopolitan context, often signifying an ontology that merely needs the world to create infrastructures to catch up to it.
+Although the commons claim sounds like an uncontestably positive aim, the concept in this context threatens to cover over the very complexity of social jockeying and interdependence it responds to by delivering a conﬁrming aﬀective surplus in advance of the lifeworld it’s also seeking. [...] the attachment to this concept is too often a way of talking about politics as the resolution of ambivalence and the vanquishing of the very contingency of nonsovereign standing that is at the heart of true equality, [...]
+  - >**"the commons concept is a powerful vehicle for troubling troubled times. [...]
+The better power of the commons is to point to a way to view what’s broken in sociality, the diﬃculty of convening a world conjointly, although it is inconvenient and hard, and to offer incitements to imagining a livable provisional life."**
+  - >[...]
+The commons is an action concept that acknowledges a broken world and the survival ethics of a transformational infrastructure.
+This involves using the spaces of alterity within ambivalence."
+  - >"The space between and the spaces among involve distances created by the disturbance of being close without being joined, and without mistaking the other’s ﬂesh for one’s own or any object world as identical to oneself.
+Nonsovereignty is not here the dissolution of a boundary.
+It’s the experience of aﬀect, of being receptive, in real time."
+  - >"form is not only a wish for a refuge, a cushion: it is also social, an exposure, a mediation, and a launching pad in relation to which beings can ﬁnd each other to ﬁgure out how to live in a movement that takes energy from the term ‘‘movement’s’’ political resonance."
+  - >"taking each other on and in but never collapsing the distance that allows for attention.
+To take something in is to be nonsovereign in relation to it, but that’s not equal to being destroyed by it."